Overview

 |---|---|

-| Restrooms | Available at most car parks (e.g., Glenevin Waterfall, Dunree Beach) |
+| Restrooms | Available at most car parks (e.g., Glenevin Waterfall, Dunree, Knockamany). |

-| Food & Drink | Coffee at Tank & Skinny’s (Buncrana), lunch at Nancy’s Barn (Ballyliffin), snacks at the Glenevin truck (summer) |
+| Food & Drink | Coffee at Tank & Skinny’s (Buncrana), lunch at Nancy’s Barn (Ballyliffin), snacks at the Glenevin truck (summer).
+Pet‑friendly cafés are marked on site. |

-| Accommodation | Hotels in Buncrana (The Gateway, The Ballyliffin Lodge), guesthouses in Greencastle and Carndonagh |
+| Accommodation | Hotels in Buncrana (The Gateway, The Ballyliffin Lodge), guesthouses in Greencastle, Carndonagh and Carrowkeel. |

-| Accessibility | Most car parks are level; the steepest sections (Mamore Gap, mountain passes) are not wheelchair‑friendly |
+| Accessibility | Most car parks are level; the steepest sections (Mamore Gap, mountain passes) are not wheelchair‑friendly. |

 Suggested Itinerary (Driving)

-- Fort Dunree – museum and beach walk.
+- Fort Dunree – museum (entry €5) and cliff walk.

 - Glenevin Waterfall – short walk and picnic.

-- Magillahan Point View – final panorama.
+- Magillahan Point View – panorama to Derry and the Causeway Coast.

 Cycling Note

 The cycle route mirrors the driving loop but uses quieter back‑roads where possible.
-A typical cyclist will cover 220 km with a total climb of ≈1,770 m.
+A typical cyclist will cover ≈220 km with a total climb of ≈1,770 m.
 The route is listed among Ireland’s Top 10 Scenic Cycling Routes and is best attempted over 2‑3 days to allow for rest stops and museum visits.

 Key takeaway: The Inishowen 100 offers a compact yet comprehensive showcase of Donegal’s coastal grandeur, ancient forts and vibrant local culture – all at no cost and with flexible entry points for any travel style.